 Financial expenses primarily concern interest on bonds, bilateral loans and leasing, amortized cost related to bonds, as well as changes to the fair value of financial instruments.
-It also includes the interest cost related to the lease liability since the first-time application IFRS 16 as of January 1, 2019.
+It also includes the interest cost related to the lease liability.

 Exchange gains and losses are recorded as financial income or expenses consistent with fluctuations in foreign currencies resulting in gains or losses.